deconf/Analytics-Insights/readme.txt

 Authorized users can also view statistics like Views, UniqueViews and top searches, on frontend, at the end of each article.

-Using this WordPress plugin, your analytics data is collected in a fast and secure manner because Google Analytics Dashboard uses OAuth2 protocol and Google Analytics API.
+> <strong>Google Analytics Dashboard on GitHub</strong><br>
+> You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.

+= Google Analytics Real-Time =

+Google Analytics reports, in real-time, on your dashboard screen:

+- displays the total number of visitors in real-time
+- real-time statistics about your acquisition channels
+- per page real-time reports

-= Google Analytics Dashboard =
+= Google Analytics Reports =

+The reports you need, in your dashboard and on site's frontend:

 - you can access all websites statistics in a single widget (websites within same Google Account)
-- real-time feature, displays real-time visitors, real-time sources and per page real-time traffic details
 - option to choose a default color for your charts, graphs and maps
 - option to display top 24 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map